Appearance

 | Lit / web components | (none mainstream) | — | No mainstream toast component to point at — you hand-roll the queue, timers, positioning, and ARIA. |

-These libraries are good — on its home framework each is a reasonable (often excellent) pick, and Rozie does not claim to out-feature sonner on React or ngx-toastr on Angular.
-The wedge is consistency, coverage, and the deliberate non-singleton shape: there is no toast component that spans all six frameworks with the same API; each ecosystem reimplements the queue, the auto-dismiss timers, hover-pause, and positioning from scratch (and Lit / web components have nothing mainstream at all).
-Rozie gives all six the same idiomatic <Toaster> from one definition.
+On its home framework each of these is a solid pick.
+The case for Rozie is consistency, coverage, and the deliberate non-singleton shape: no toast component spans every framework with the same API; each ecosystem reimplements the queue, the auto-dismiss timers, hover-pause, and positioning from scratch, and Lit / web components have nothing mainstream at all. @rozie-ui/toast gives them all the same <Toaster>.

 The global-singleton question